tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

 - Apple has been pushing for privacy protections for the users of its App Store.
   This means Apple has begun showing more detailed information about what sorts of data and permissions apps need access to.
-Facebook has been one of the primary targets because their app has just an exhorbitant amount of data and permissions that it wants to collect.
+Facebook has been one of the primary targets because their app has just an exorbitant amount of data and permissions that it wants to collect.
 While many of us knew this, the fact that the information is finally getting into the hands of consumers is a breath of fresh air.
-Due to finally being exposed, Facebook has chosed to sue Apple.
+Due to finally being exposed, Facebook has chosen to sue Apple.

 - Facebook also acquired WhatsApp which has proven to be the most popular